NancyZhang26/silly_blog/posts/dearinternep2.md

 To a pregnant woman: “Congratulations!”

-To the guy on my left: “Yo, dude, where should I get off for Red Sox?”Kenmore.
+To the guy on my left: “Yo, dude, where should I get off for Red Sox?”
+Kenmore.
 “Thanks man.
 You’re the best!”

 To ***<u>his crew***</u>: “You guys are my people… I choose you guys to talk shit to… Tell me she doesn’t give a fuck… I know she cares, that’s why she did it… Fuck her…”